ankrutik/notes/literature/Reading Like A Writer.md

 	- Can be annoying if overused
 	- Lazy attempt to bring energy or life into narrative
 	- Falsely inflating the importance of sentences
-	- Sent should have enough content and residence to be used as an attention grabbing device
+	- Sentence should have enough content and residence to be used as an attention grabbing device
 - Paragraphs are a form of emphasis
 	- What appears at the start and the end of a paragraph has greater weight than the middle
 - Cinematically as a change in camera angle